osc707/cardano-connect/README.md

 The user selects one, then they are prompted by the wallet's browser plugin to sign and connect.
 Once connected, the element will emit an event `CardanoConnectWallet` which contains the following:

-* balance: selected wallet balance
+* address: selected wallet address
 * name: selected wallet name
 * icon: selected wallet icon
 * api: Cardano API object with following properties: